One of the original set of Avalon Hill "Adult Games" that includes U-Boat, Tactics II, Verdict, and Dispatcher.

 Roberts redesigned this game in 1961 with hexagons.
 Although it sold out, Roberts wasn't happy with it.
 He then re-released it in 1964 with squares again, like the 1958 version.
 However, the rules were significantly changed.

 The 1958 version was basically a miniatures game on a map.
 You used range cards (shown in the illustration) both to move your units and then to check their firing range.
 Units could rotate on their centers before checking with a range card, which was placed along the front side of the rectangular pieces.
 You got better odds hitting from a flank.
-Artillery had double range of infantry or cavalry.
+Artillery had double range the of infantry or cavalry (this was only optional as far as I know).
+There were at least 3 slightly different rule books for the '58, '59, & '60 Ed., all were basically the '58 one.

 The game also had optional rules for hidden movement.
 You left the room while your opponent put his pieces on the board and moved them, recorded their new positions and removed them again!
 If they came within sight of a unit (including an outpost unit), he had to tell you where they were seen, or leave them on the board if still in sight.
 Line of sight rules for all this.